defolty/Kilter-CoreData/README.md

 # Kilter-CoreData
-ToDo App With CoreData

-Простой задачник для демонстрации сохранения данных с помощью CoreData, без добавления сторонних библиотек и визуальных улучшений.
+A simple ToDoList to demonstrate saving data using CoreData, without adding third-party libraries and visual improvements.